Free DownloadHow to choose an HR software system in 2023: A complete guide

 When choosing between an LXP and an LMS, organizations need to take stock of both their learning requirements and their company culture.

-Because larger companies may have challenges creating organization-wide change, they may want to start by having a pilot group work with a new platform, then expand the offering when there are some early successes to publicize, Whitbeck said.
+Because larger companies could experience challenges creating organization-wide change, they might want to start by having a pilot group work with a new platform, then expand the offering when there are some early successes to publicize, Whitbeck said.

 This can help make the transition easier when it is time to choose the system that works best.